J0K3R-x-Anarchy/Black-Out/README.md

 > *"Introduce a little anarchy.
 Upset the established order, and everything becomes... chaos."* – The Joker

-**Black-Out** is a multithreaded HTTP stress-testing tool forged in madness.
-Designed to mimic various denial-of-service scenarios, this agent of chaos was built by **J0K3R** to measure the limits of your server's sanity.
+A multithreaded HTTP DoS attack tool forged in madness.
+Built by J0K3R, this agent of chaos delivers real, high-intensity denial-of-service assaults to test the breaking point of your servers — or someone else's, if you’ve gone full villain.

 It's not just a tool.
 It's a *statement*.